Best Action Cameras For Mountain Biking (2023 Top Picks)

 Insta360 X3

-Accessories: ⭐⭐⭐⭐⭐
+Accessories: ⭐⭐

-This one has the potential to be the best overall in terms of video quality.
-Only price and form factor are holding it back for a biking-specific application.
 While it falls short on usability compared to regular action cams, it’s in a league of its own within the 360° cameras.

 It’s also one of the few options eliminating the dreaded “GoPro effect” – the fact that trails always look less steep, and less scary on POV video.
-With a huge FOV in 360-mode, the trails actually look steep like you see it through your own eyes.
-That 360 mode is also what allows it to keep the horizon horizontal like a gimbal (saving extra accessories) even in the widest FOV setting – something other cams can’t do.
+With a huge FOV in 360-mode, the trails actually look steep like you experience them on the bike.

 While a handlebar mount isn’t my preferred accessory, if there was ever a camera to take full advantage of it, it’s this one.
 Since you can change the angle and direction even after filming in editing, a 360 cam like this is perfect for third-person shots of yourself riding!
 Switching between front and rear-facing shots within the same ride.